-While far from perfect, ASCAP and BMI provide an efficient way for owner to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for Owner to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would end my business.
+This disruption would hurt local musicians who play for my customers.
+ASCAP harrasses me over the phone - threatening calls.
 Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
 In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.